rizelbr/Baraag_DL/README.md

 # Baraag DL

-A simple Baraag media downloader.
+A simple Baraag media downloader, made to be a simple way of downloading all images/videos in posts made by accounts you follow.

 Inspired by [PixivUtil](https://github.com/Nandaka/PixivUtil2) and [FantiaDL](https://github.com/bitbybyte/fantiadl).